L.C. Smith & Bros No.8

 L.C.
 Smith Bros. & Corona (1925 - 1936)

-Lyman Cornelius Smith (1850 - 1910) and his brothers originally started the Smith-Premier Typewriter Company, but, because of legal constraints, they were forced to sever ties with that company and start another.
-In 1903 The L.C.
-Smith & Brothers Typewriter Company was incorporated in the State of New York.
-By 1904 the company began producing model Nos.1 & 2 which would eventually lead to the very similar No.8.
-What the No.5 model was to the Underwood typewriter company and the No.10 to Royal, so was the No.8 to L.C.
-Smith & Bros... it was the cornerstone of their business.
+Lyman Cornelius Smith (1850 - 1910) and his brothers originally started the Smith-Premier Typewriter Co. but were forced to sever ties with that company and start another.
+In 1903. the L.C.
+Smith & Brothers Typewriter Co. was incorporated in the State of New York.
+By 1904 the company began producing model Nos.1 & 2 and, eventually, years later, the very similar No.8 on this page.
+What the No.5 model was to the Underwood and the No.10 to the Royal typewriter companies, so was the No.8 to Smith & Bros... it was the cornerstone of their business.

 No.8's were produced concurrently with model Nos.
 3 - 7 for a few years before the old style was phased out.
-The major innovation of the No.8's over L.C.
-Smith's first couple models was the application of ball bearing in the typebar mechanisms.
+The major innovation of the No.8 over the first few models was the application of ball bearing in the typebar mechanism.
 A decimal tabulator was also incorporated.
-No.8's, like their predecessors, were traditional frontsrike standard typewriters with single-shift, four-row keyboards.
+No.8s, like their predecessors, were traditional frontsrike typewriters with single-shift, four-row keyboards.
 Lastly, No.8s made before 1928, had exposed frames while the latter were enclosed.

 The L.C.
-Smith & Bros. factory was located in Syracuse, New York.
+Smith & Bros. factory was located in Syracuse, NY.
 In 1925 the company merged with Corona to form the L.C.
-Smith & Corona Typewriter Company.
-Thus, insignia found on a No.8 could help date it to pre- or post-merger.
-There are exceptions because older examples could have been refurbished with newer, post-merger decals.
-Other insignia may cause someone to refer to one of these typewriters as a model No.8-10 or No.8-11.
+Smith & Corona Typewriter Co.
+Thus, decals found on your No.8 could help date it to pre- or post-merger.
+There are exceptions because older examples could have been refurbished with post-merger decals.
+Other decals may cause someone to refer to one of these typewriters as a model No.8-10 or No.8-11.
 That second number simply denotes the length of the carriage.

-No.8's are superbly well built typewriters ideal for daily use, but, just like most L.C.
-Smiths, they are very common and generally have very little value.
+No.8s were superbly built typewriters ideal for daily use, but, just like most L.C.
+Smiths, they generally have very little value.
 That's because there were over a million produced.
 Of course there are some examples that could fetch more than average.
-These could include nickle-plated examples, unused new-old-stock examples or factory rebuilt examples that was never used since being rebuilt (like the one at the top and bottom of this page).
+These could include nickel-plated examples, unused new-old-stock examples or factory rebuilt examples that was never used since being rebuilt (like the one at the top and bottom of this page).
 The Secretarial model is a No.8 with a beautiful, Art Deco inspired, olive drab finish.
 It too is fairly common.

-As mentioned earlier, the typewriter at the top and bottom of this page is a factory rebuilt No.8 that was never used after being rebuilt.
-It belonged to Grace Ambrose who had passed it on to her son, Rich, who in turn was gracious enough to pass it on to me.
+As mentioned, the typewriter at the top and bottom of this page is a factory rebuilt No.8 that was never used after having been rebuilt.
+It belonged to Grace Ambrose.
+She passed it on to her son, Rich, who in turn was gracious enough to pass it on to me.
 Rich put it this way in our early correspondences, "Please remember the typewriters are very personal to me because of my Mom, and wish them to be with someone who would care and appreciate them as I have."

-Life had other plans for Grace after The War.
+Life had other plans for Grace after the War.
 She took the time to raise her two children, which, of course, were priority.
-Grace's typewriter waited, but, when she eventually got a job as Secretary to the Principal in the Dobbs Ferry school district, IBM Selectrics had taken the place manual typewriters.
+Grace's typewriter waited, but when she eventually got a job as Secretary to the Principal in the Dobbs Ferry school district, IBM Selectrics had taken the place of manual typewriters.
 Her No.8 remained boxed-up an untouched ever since.